LAME MP3 Encoder Windows builds

 Version groups

 Browse packages by LAME version without mixing release numbers into every build title.
-This keeps Visual Studio, MinGW, cVBR and cVBRb variants easier to compare as more package sets are published.
+This keeps Visual Studio SIMD and MinGW Solid State variants easier to compare as more package sets are published.

 Downloads by build type